 As an act of faith, we publicly declare by this confession of faith and covenant with God and each other our intention to live out this vision and grow and mature together.

 - We covenant together to seek first the kingdom of God and join with others in the costly discipleship of following Jesus.
-This involves letting our very lives be changed so that simplicity, sharing, servanthood and mutual accountability begin to replace materialism, indifference, self-centeredness, and individualism as marks of the Christian lifestyle.
+By God’s grace we replace materialism, indifference, self-centeredness, and individualism with simplicity, sharing, servanthood, and mutual accountability.
 We will seek to encourage one another by positive expressions of love and forgiveness, to partake of the Lord’s supper together, and to share responsibility in receiving and giving correction according to the teachings of scripture.

 - We recognize in Jesus Christ the way of love and reconciliation and affirm that this is God’s will for all believers.
-As disciples of Jesus we seek to be peacemakers in all areas of life: loving our enemies and refusing to use violence or participate in military service, working for alternatives to violent resolution of conflict on personal and national levels, serving the poor and needy, and practicing justice and mercy.
+As disciples of Jesus in the pacifist tradition of the church, we seek to be peacemakers in all areas of life: loving our enemies and refusing to use violence, working for alternatives to violent resolution of conflict on personal and national levels, serving the poor and needy, and practicing justice and mercy.
 We acknowledge and affirm an allegiance to God that transcends our social and political allegiances.
 We will encourage and support each other in our personal and corporate peace witness.

-- We recognize that each person is created in the image of God and we will seek equity, justice, freedom and human rights for all peoples.
-By the fellowship of love which bridges economic, racial, sexual, political, and cultural differences, we will demonstrate the oneness of the body of Christ with the diversity of its parts.
+- We recognize that each person is created in the image of God and we will seek equity, justice, freedom, and human rights for all peoples.
+By the fellowship of love which bridges the divides of class, race, gender-identity, sexual-identity, ethnicity, dis/ability, ideology, and culture we will demonstrate the oneness of the body of Christ with the diversity of its parts.

-- We seek to grow spiritually through times of personal encounter with God, opening ourselves to God’s love and truth by means of prayer, reflection, meditation on scripture and fasting.
-We confess the need to daily forgiveness and renewing grace which will enable us to glorify God in Christ.
+- We seek to grow spiritually through times of personal encounter with God, opening ourselves to God’s love and truth by means of prayer, reflection, meditation on scripture, and fasting.
+We confess the need for daily forgiveness and renewing grace which will enable us to glorify God in Christ.

-- We acknowledge that by making Christ and His kingdom our primary loyalty, relationships within our natural families are given a new perspective.
-We will seek to foster healthy marriages and wholesome relationships in the family.
+- We acknowledge that by making Christ and his kingdom our primary loyalty, the church becomes our family.
+We name the wholeness and hope in our church family for those single and those married, seeking to foster healthy relationships.
 We affirm the children among us as a gift of God and we commit ourselves to taking seriously their development by providing nurture and involvement that will assist them in making decisions.

 - We recognize that a primary mission of the church is to share God’s grace with others in the community through word and deed.
 We commit ourselves to share the love and faith of Christ, through individual and corporate witness, in our daily lives.